openjdk/jdk/src/jdk.jpackage/share/man/jpackage.md

                 "Contents" directory of the application bundle).
 Otherwise, jpackage may produce invalid application bundle which may fail code signing and/or notarization.

+<a id="option-app-resources">`--app-resources` *additional-resources*</a>

+:   A list of paths to files and/or directories separated by the
+    platform-specific path separator (`:` on Linux and macOS; `;` on Windows), to add to the application resources directory.

+    A colliding file from --app-resources replaces
+    one from --app-content.

+    This option can be used more than once.

+    Destination:
+        Windows: application image root
+        Linux: application image lib directory
+        macOS: Contents/Resources

 ### Options for creating the application launcher(s):